-Tall, dour-faced and slouch-shouldered character actor who has proved himself in both gritty dramatic roles and as an actor with wonderful comedic timing.
-Vigoda was the son of a Lower East Side tailor.
-He made his first stage appearance at the age of 17 and plodded away in small theatre shows for over 20 years.
-For the majority of filmgoers, Vigoda first came to prominence in The Godfather (1972) as the double-crossing Tessio, pleading with Robert Duvall to get him off the hook "for old times' sake."
+Vigoda was born in Brooklyn, New York, to Lena (Moses) and Samuel Vigoda, both Russian Jewish immigrants.
+His father was a tailor on the Lower East Side.
+He made his first stage appearance at the age of 17 and plodded away in small theater shows for over 20 years.
+For the majority of film-goers, Vigoda first came to prominence in The Godfather (1972) as the double-crossing Tessio, pleading with Robert Duvall to get him off the hook "for old times' sake."
 He also appeared in its sequel.

-Vigoda also appeared in a few non-descript TV films before landing the plum role of Sgt.
-Phil Fish on the brilliant sitcom "Barney Miller" (1974).
+Vigoda had roles in a few nondescript TV films before landing the plum part of Sgt.
+Phil Fish on the brilliant sitcom Barney Miller (1974).
 Perhaps his best known role, Sgt.
-Fish proved popular enough to be spun off to his own (short-lived) series "Fish" (1977).
+Fish proved popular enough to be spun off to his own (short-lived) series Fish (1977).

-|Beatrice Schy||(25 February 1968 - 30 April 1992) (her death) 1 child|
+|Beatrice Schy||(25 February 1968 - 30 April 1992) (her death) (1 child)|

 |Sonja Gohlke||(? - ?) (divorced) (1 child)|